UPDATE: Looking for tips to setup Conversion Values and Windows for SKAN 4.0? Check our latest post here!

 - Hierarchical source app IDs also introduce more granularity back into SKAN data that was previously lacking e.g. creative & format etc. Having a BI solution that can handle these different levels of granularity will put that data to work to generate granular insights.

-If you want to explore SKAN solutions that have been built for app advertisers like you using Appsumer’s flexible BI solution for mobile user acquisition, go ahead and request a demo today.
+If you want to explore SKAN solutions that have been built for app advertisers like you using Appsumer’s flexible BI solution for mobile user acquisition, go ahead and setup your free account today.